Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 #### Results:

-Running the codes  will create a file named RuningOn"your hostname".
+Running the codes  will create a file named RunningOn"your hostname".

 ### Ploting results:

 cd PLOT/

-Read README file in PLOT/ .
+Read README file.